cokebdj/capstone_airflow/README.md

 # Project Title
-### Data Engineering Capstone Project
+### Data Engineering Capstone Project: Data Processing with Airflow

 #### Project Summary
---describe your project at a high level--

 The project follows the follow steps:
 * Step 1: Scope the Project and Gather Data